 Nattily dressed in a suit, tie, and hat, Hine the gentleman actor and mimic assumed a variety of personas — including Bible salesman, postcard salesman, and industrial photographer making a record of factory machinery — to gain entrance to the workplace.

-Hine might tell a plant manager he was an industrial photographer taking pictures of machines.
+Hine might tell a plant manager he worked as an industrial photographer taking pictures of machines.
 At the last minute he would ask if a child laborer could stand near the machine to show its size.
 He also interviewed mill owners, parents and local officials, pioneering tactics still used by 60 Minutes.

 Hine confronted public officials with evidence and asked for a response.
 He also asked the children about their lives.
 He told one heartbreaking story about a child laborer who worked in a cannery, so young and beaten down she couldn’t tell him her name.

 Russell Freedman, in his book, Kids at Work: Lewis Hine and the Crusade Against Child Labor, wrote, “At times, he was in real danger, risking physical attack when factory managers realized what he was up to…he put his life on the line in order to record a truthful picture of working children in early twentieth-century America.”

 That picture included child labor in rural New England, such as in Connecticut’s tobacco fields and on Western Massachusetts farms.
 Hine photographed eight-year-old Jack driving a load of hay and taking care of livestock.
 He was “a type of child who is being overworked in many rural districts,” wrote Hine.

 By 1912, the NCLC persuaded Congress to create a United States Children’s Bureau in the Department of Labor and Department of Commerce.
 The Children’s Bureau worked closely with the NCLC to investigate abuses of child labor.

 Years of political battles followed, until finally in 1938 Congress passed the Fair Labor Standards Act.
 The law prohibits any interstate commerce of goods produced by children under the age of 16.
 President Franklin D. Roosevelt signed it into law on June 25, 1938.